- Solar advice hub

 What are the risks of not using an MCS-certified installer?

-The risks of not using an MCS-certified installer could include:
+The risks of not using an installer who's been certified by MCS or Flexi-Orb include:

-• Not being eligible for financial perks like the SEG
+- Not being eligible for financial perks like an export tariff

-• The potential risk of poor installation or subpar product quality, affecting efficiency, output and savings
+- The potential risk of poor installation or subpar product quality, which would affect efficiency, output, and savings

 How many solar installers are MCS certified?

-As of January 2024, the MCS has certified at least 3,300 solar installers – with 1,300 of these certified in 2023 alone, marking a 65% increase from the previous year.
+As of January 2024, the MCS has certified more than 3,300 solar installers – with 1,300 of these certified in 2023 alone, marking a 65% increase from the previous year.

 What other solar accreditations are important?

-In the UK, there are a few other crucial solar accreditations and membership associations for installers, apart from the MCS.
+In the UK, there are a few other crucial solar accreditations and membership associations for installers, apart from the MCS and Flexi-Orb.
 These include:

 These accreditations help ensure that installers are qualified, follow best practices, and provide work with certain levels of guarantee or warranty.